 - MECH 688 Industrial Stage

 - A minimum of two advanced courses taken at two other participating universities.

 - The remaining advanced courses to be selected, in consultation with an Aerospace Engineering advisor, depending on the chosen area of specialization.
-The list of approved advanced courses is included in our aerospace masters regulations aero_prog_2014-15.pdf document.
+The list of approved advanced courses is included in the program document.

 This Master's degree in Aerospace Engineering program is available at each of the collaborating universities: Concordia, École Polytechnique, Laval, McGill and Sherbrooke.
 The admission requirements and academic performance standards are governed by regulations of the respective universities.
 The regulations governing the McGill program are detailed in our program document.
 Industry-supported internships and case study courses are special features of the program.